Global Ultrasound Outreach and Education Program

 Our volunteer databases contain over 5000 applicants from diverse radiology backgrounds with unique skill sets and interests.
 In order to have sustainable projects, we rely on qualified and ambitious volunteers.
 It is easy to do and will only take a few minutes of your time.
 If you have ultrasound expertise and would like to join our database, please follow the link to fill out a survey.
 Qualified applicants, will be placed into our volunteer pool and considered for participation in many of the exciting ultrasound projects we have ongoing.
 We have several interview cycles throughout the year and we would love to get you involved!

-Become a RAD-AID ASRT Fellow!
-RAD-AID is fortunate to partner with the ASRT Foundation which generously provides funding for technologists to travel abroad on RAD-AID’s teams to provide education and hands-on instruction all over the world.
+Become a RAD-AID Outreach Fellow!
+RAD-AID is fortunate to partner associations like, ASRT Foundation, College of Radiographers, and Sonography Canada, that generously provide funding for technologists to travel abroad on RAD-AID’s teams to provide education and hands-on instruction all over the world.
+RAD-AID has also partnered with Inteleos, the umbrella organization to American Registry for Diagnostic Medical Sonography (ARDMS) and Alliance for Physician Certification & Advancement (APCA), to add more training and testing resources for assessing knowledge-acquisition and tailoring educational materials.
 To date, RAD-AID sonographers and technologists have traveled to Haiti, Ghana, Kenya, Jamaica, Malawi, India, China, Laos, and more.
 More information on this program is available HERE.

 Ultrasound Program Committee Member, Matthew Schwartz, with RAD-AID Tanzania.